pulumi/terraform-provider-google-beta/website/docs/r/bigtable_instance_iam.html.markdown

 - - -

 * `project` - (Optional) The project in which the instance belongs.
-If it is not provided, Terraform will use the provider default.
+If it is not provided, this provider will use the provider default.

 ## Attributes Reference